 (d) because of a change in the member’s contract of employment resulting in the cessation or restriction of, or reduction in, payments or benefits specified in the member’s contract of employment as being pensionable emoluments; or

-If you fall into the above category, to ensure your benefits are calculated using the best possible pay, you can:
+If you fall into the above category, to make sure your benefits are worked out using the best possible pay, you can:

-- Choose to have your benefits calculated on the best year’s pay in the last three years
+- Choose to have your benefits worked out on the best year’s pay in the last three years.

 Rule of 85

 The rule of 85 protects some or all of your benefits from early payment reduction.
-To have rule of 85 protection you must have been a member of the LGPS on 30 September 2006 and your age at the date when you draw your pension plus your scheme membership (each in whole years) must add up to 85 years or more.
+To have rule of 85 protection you must’ve been a member of the LGPS between 1 April 1998 and before 30 September 2006.
+Also, your age at the date when you take your pension when added to your scheme membership (each in whole years) must add up to 85 years or more.

-The only occasion where the protection does not automatically apply is if you choose to voluntarily draw your pension at or after age 55 and before age 60.
+The protection doesn’t automatically apply if you choose to take your pension at or after age 55 and before age 60.

-If you would not satisfy the rule of 85 before you are 65, then all your benefits would be reduced if withdrawn before your normal pension age.
+If you wouldn’t satisfy the rule of 85 before you are 65, all your benefits would be reduced if taken before normal pension age.
 The reduction will be based on how many years before your normal pension age (age 65 for pension built up to April 2014 and before your state pension age for pension built up from April 2014) you draw your benefits.

-But, if you qualify for the full rule of 85 protection to 31 March 2016 and you decide not to retire until after 31 March 2016, any benefits accrued on and from 1 April 2016 will be reduced if you retire before your state pension age.
+If you’ll be age 60 or over by 31 March 2016 and choose to draw your pension between age 60 and your normal pension age, then the benefits you build up to 31 March 2016 won’t be reduced.
+But, if you qualify for the full rule of 85 protection to 31 March 2016 and you decide not retire until after 31 March 2016, any benefits accrued on and from 1 April 2016 will be reduced if you retire before your state pension age.

-When the LGPS changed on 1 April 2014, there was a protection introduced called the underpin.
+When the LGPS changed on 1 April 2014 a protection was introduced called the underpin.
 The underpin applies to you if:

-- you were an active member of a different public service pension scheme on 31 March 2012 and within 10 years of age 65 on 1 April 2012, and then joined the LGPS and transferred your benefits into the new LGPS scheme, whereby part or all of that transfer buys final salary benefits in the LGPS, subject to certain conditions; and
+- you were within ten years of your normal pension age on 1 April 2012, or you were an active member of a different public service pension scheme on 31 March 2012 and within ten years of age 65 on 1 April 2012, and then joined the LGPS and transferred your benefits into the new LGPS scheme, whereby part or all of that transfer buys final salary benefits in the LGPS, subject to certain conditions; and

-- you haven’t had a disqualifying break in service of more than 5 years; and
+- you haven’t had a disqualifying break in service of more than five years

-- you’ve not drawn any benefits in the LGPS before normal pension age; and
+- you’ve not drawn any benefits in the LGPS before normal pension age

 - you leave with an immediate entitlement to benefits.

-The underpin will not apply if you opt out of the scheme before your protected normal pension age (65) or before the scheme changed, and may not apply if you voluntarily draw benefits at a time when you would have required employer consent to do so under the pre 1 April 2014 scheme (normally pre age 60).
-If you are covered by the underpin, the Pensions Team will carry out the underpin check when you retire.
+The underpin won't apply if you opt out of the scheme before your protected normal pension age (65) or before the scheme changed.
+Also, it may not apply if you voluntarily draw benefits at a time when you would have needed your employer's consent to do so under the pre-1 April 2014 scheme (normally pre age 60).
+If you are covered by the underpin, we will carry out the underpin check when you retire.

-More information on the underpin is available on the national LGPS website – www.lgpsmember.org/more/underpin.php.
+More information on the underpin is available on the national LGPS member website.